E.T. BRACKET RACING SERIES RULES & REGULATIONS

 It is the goal of Houston Raceway Park Officials to conduct events according to schedule.
 Should there be a substantial chance that an event will never get started due to rain or inclement weather, Track officials will make every effort to notify the public of cancellation.
-Houston Raceway Park has a Facebook page and a website (www.houstonraceway.com) that will contain information regarding event status.
+Houston Raceway Park Powered by Pennzoil has a Facebook page and a website (www.houstonraceway.com) that will contain information regarding event status.
 If inclement weather begins after gates open, reasonable efforts will be made to complete the event.
 Should weather halt an event after eliminations begin, the race will be postponed and ran with the following event.
-Houston Raceway Park Officials will make the final decision if a race(s) will be postponed/cancelled due to scheduling conflicts with makeup weekends.
+Houston Raceway Park Officials will make the final decision if a race(s) schedule will be altered, postponed, and/ or cancelled due to scheduling conflicts with makeup weekends.
 Up-to-the minute schedule decisions will be posted on the HRP Bracket Series Facebook group page first.

 BREAK RULES & RAIN CHECKS

 If a driver breaks after they have taken a green light in any time trial session but before round 1 of eliminations, that driver will be eligible for a (10) point show or a rain check to a later points event.
 If a driver breaks before they are able to go down the track at all, then a rain check will be issued for the full amount of the tech card entry.
-If a driver’s car breaks during eliminations, that driver may continue eliminations in another car, which has not competed in eliminations that day.
+If a driver’s car breaks during eliminations they are not allowed to return the following round in another car.
 All rain checks for entry fees are valid for twelve months from date of issue.

 STAGING, TRUSTART, & AUTO-START SYSTEMS

 Deep staging is prohibited in all classes.
 The blue light system monitors the tree and will give an automatic red light when a car is deep staged.
 The final staging motion, using applied power, must be in a forward motion going from pre-stage to the stage position.
 Courtesy staging will be enforced.
-Houston Raceway Park will utilize the Compulink TruStart and AutoStart Systems for all E.T.
+In a “double bulb” situation the driver will be given one warning, if it is to happen again they will be disqualified for the day and forfeit any entries and their points will stop.
+Houston Raceway Park Powered by Pennzoil will utilize the Compulink TruStart and AutoStart Systems for all E.T.
 Bracket Racing series events.
 A vehicle will be considered staged after .06 seconds.
 After the pre-stage and stage bulbs are fully lit for one vehicle, the second vehicle will then have 10 seconds to complete staging before timing out.
 Vehicles that do not stage before the time out will receive an automatic red light.
 Drivers will have only ONE opportunity to stage correctly.
 Once the vehicle is staged, if it rolls-through (either forward or backward), this will result in automatic disqualification.
 If a Houston Raceway Park Official witnesses an attempt to manipulate the timing system it will result in a disqualification.